Evidence of mini-jet emission in a large emission zone from a magnetically-dominated gamma-ray burst jet: Acknowledgement

-\begin{addendum} \item[Acknowledgments] S.-X.Y. thanks the insightful discussion with Prof. Kinwah Wu on the origin of the self-similarity of the multi-wavelength lightcurves of the burst.
-S.-X.Y. also discussed with Dr. X.L.
-Wang on the potential physical implication of these interesting behaviour in data.
+S.-X.Y. thanks the insightful discussion with Prof. Kinwah Wu on the origin of the self-similarity of the multi-wavelength light curves of the burst.
+S.-X.Y. also discussed with Dr. X. L. Wang and Dr. X. Y. Song on the potential physical implication of these interesting behaviour in data.
 This work is supported by the National Key R\&D Program of China (2021YFA0718500).
 S.-X.Y. acknowledges support from the Chinese Academy of Sciences (grant Nos.
 E329A3M1 and E3545KU2).
 S.-L.X. acknowledges the support by the National Natural Science Foundation of China (Grant No. 12273042).
-The GECAM (Huairou-1) mission is supported by the Strategic Priority Research Program on Space Science (Grant No. XDA15360000) of Chinese Academy of Sciences. \texttt{ChatGPT3.5} was used to check and correct a few sentences regarding their English grammar and wording, without any changes on their original meanings.
+The GECAM (Huairou-1) mission is supported by the Strategic Priority Research Program on Space Science (Grant No. XDA15360000) of Chinese Academy of Sciences.